geotyper/ogre-assimp/Readme.md

  * [Assimp->Ogre forum](http://www.ogre3d.org/forums/viewtopic.php?f=1&t=93145)

 ### Lastly:
-Any and all improvements made on this code are welcome, we need to also port it over to Ogre 2.1.
+Any and all improvements made on this code are welcome.

-Also I assume that we should first port the official OgreAssimp tool then we can work on this code, or whichever you preffer.
 ### Liscence:
 This code use OgreAssimp Converter liscence.